Disappearance of Richard Colvin Cox: Possible conclusion

 Although Jacobs did not definitively solve Cox's disappearance, he did develop what he considered to be a plausible explanation.
-He concluded that David M. Westervelt, a soldier with whom Cox served in Germany and a New Jersey resident, was "George."
+He concluded "George" was David M. Westervelt, a New Jersey resident and soldier with whom Cox served in Germany.
 (Note: To Jacobs and Maihafer, the fact that Westervelt was from northern New Jersey, within easy driving distance of West Point, explained why investigators found no evidence of "George" staying at the Thayer Hotel or any other hotels or motels local to West Point.
 It also explained "George's" comment to Hains that he was "up here" at West Point, since West Point is north of New Jersey.)
 Westervelt fit the physical description provided by Cox's classmates and had a dubious career that caused police to interview him several times about Cox's disappearance.
 Jacobs suspected, as did Groner, that Westervelt was a recruiter for the CIA, a possibility that Westervelt's family did not discount.
 Jacobs believed that Cox admitted unhappiness with West Point during "George's" (Westervelt's) first visit, and that during subsequent visits Westervelt offered Cox a way out by helping him start a new life under a different name and a career with the CIA or another intelligence agency.

 According to an account provided to Jacobs in the mid-1990s by a retired CIA official he did not name, Cox became part of a "stay-behind" team in Europe and spent his career smuggling nuclear scientists and other high-priority individuals out of the Soviet Union and other Eastern Bloc countries.
-This official further stated that Cox had retired to northern Idaho, but that at the time of the official's interview with Jacobs, he was hospitalized with a terminal illness at the National Institutes of Health facility in Bethesda, Maryland.
+This official further claimed Cox had retired to northern Idaho, but that at the time of the official's interview with Jacobs, he was hospitalized with a terminal illness at the National Institutes of Health facility in Bethesda, Maryland.